-To SLAM a swimming pool or spa, is the process of adding chlorine in your pool or spa to reach and maintain high free chlorine (FC) shock levels, with the purpose of getting rid of either algae or ammonia in a swimming pool or spa... so you know SLAM is not a pool chemical.
+To SLAM a swimming pool or spa is the process of adding chlorine in your pool or spa to reach and maintain high free chlorine (FC) shock levels, to get rid of either algae or ammonia in a swimming pool or spa... so you know SLAM is not a pool chemical.

-There is no shortcuts to getting rid of algae or ammonia, SLAM process needs patience and you cannot achieve results in a single day.
+There are no shortcuts to getting rid of algae or ammonia, SLAM process needs patience and you cannot achieve results in a single day.

-You will need to add non-stabilized chlorine (Sodium Hypochlorite) in your pool at least twice a day for a couple of days or even longer in order to kill all algae in your pool.
+You will need to add non-stabilized chlorine (Sodium Hypochlorite) in your pool at least twice a day for a couple of days or even longer to kill all algae in your pool.

 If you have been maintaining recommended FCL in your pool or spa by adding chlorine frequently, you don't need the SLAM process, unless you have ammonia or algae in your pool.

 Since the SLAM process involves testing FC levels and adding more chlorine in a swimming pool, you need to be aware of your Cyanuric acid (Cya) or chlorine stabilizer level so that you raise your FC level depending on the level of Cya in your water.

 Remember, the higher the Cya level in your water, the more chlorine you will use for the same effect, and that is why we recommend non-stabilized chlorine for the SLAM process.

 The recommended Cya level in a pool for a successful SLAM is between 30ppm and 40ppm, higher than that you will have to spend more on chlorine to be able to clear algae or ammonia.